LabSid-USP/RUBEM/doc/source/userguide.rst

 Bare Soil Area Fraction (as)
 '''''''''''''''''''''''''''''

 Mandatory path to file with values of fraction of bare soil area values for each land-use class.
 This file is a text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv` with values, representing the fraction of bare soil area for each land-use class.
-Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`.
+Must be a valid path to an existing text file :file:`*.txt` or comma-separated values (CSV) file :file:`*.csv`. :ref:`See more. <bare-soil-area-fraction-table>`

 .. code-block:: dosini